fh255/HomeDecor/README.md

 - **`Avatar.js`:** Manages and exports the user avatar images displayed in the viral profiles list, profile pages, and the navbar profile link.

-- **`MoreDropdown.js`:** Displays a dropdown menu with options to edit or delete memes, comments, and profile details, accessible only to authorized users.
+- **`MoreDropdown.js`:** Displays a dropdown menu with options to edit or delete posts, comments, and profile details, accessible only to authorized users.

 - **`CurrentUserContext.js`:** Confirms the logged-in status of the user to determine which functionalities are available based on their access level.